GoogleChrome/developer.chrome.com/site/en/blog/new-in-devtools-109/index.md

 To enable the experiment, check **Automatically pretty print in the Sources panel** under **Settings** > **Experiments**.
 {% endAside %}

-The **Sources** panel now automatically pretty print minified source files in-place.
-You can click on the **pretty print button `{ }` to underdo it.
+The **Sources** panel now automatically pretty-prints minified source files in place.
+You can click the **pretty print** button `{ }` to undo it.

-Previously, the **Sources** panel shows minified content by default.
-Developers need to click on the pretty print button manually to format the content.
-On top of that, the pretty printed content is not displayed in the same file, but in another `::formatted` tab.
+Previously, the **Sources** panel showed minified content by default.
+You had to click the pretty print button manually to format the content.
+On top of that, the pretty-printed content wasn't displayed in the same file, but in another `::formatted` tab.

 {% Img src="image/dPDCek3EhZgLQPGtEG3y0fTn4v82/twp21SJIisjYpnCWRbWi.png", alt="Show a minified file before and after automatic in-place pretty print.", width="800", height="501" %}